 Once you switch the amplifier on, you would see the lightbulb turn on.
 This would indicate that your amplifier is receiving and sending the signal.

 Consult a professional regarding your car amplifier

-In most cases, you can take your amplifier into a store, and they will test it for you at a minimal fee.
+In most cases, you can take your amplifier to a store, and they will test it for you at a minimal fee.
 This is the best option to take if you are uncertain of the other methods.

 Furthermore, you will save money in the long run because if you do not know what you are doing, you will likely damage your amplifier, causing you to purchase a new one.